A2 · ElementaryEnglish

-Possessive 's/'s
+Possessive 's/s'

 Possessive ’s / s’

-Example: “Maria’s bag is on the table.” → The bag belongs to Maria.
+Example: “Maria's bag is on the table.”

-• “The teachers’ lounge is very comfortable.” → The lounge belongs to the teachers.
+Example: “The teachers' lounge is very comfortable.”

-Tip: If the plural does not end in -s, add ’s as usual.
+If the plural does not end in -s, add 's as usual.

 Examples: